 Let's start with the CVE.
 The CVE stands for Common Vulnerabilities and Exposures.
 This is an initiative by the National Cybersecurity FFRDC, managed by the MITRE Corporation in the US, with funding from the US Department of Homeland Security.
 This essentially is a database of vulnerabilities identified against publicly released software packages (like Drupal).

 Security researchers commonly identify flaws with public software packages like Drupal, NodeJS, Oracle database, etc. When these flaws are identified, researchers might choose to file this finding as a CVE.
 The researcher generates an entry with the details of the vulnerability.
-MITRE reviews this information, and after vulnerability embargo (Embargo of a security issue means that the issue will not be publicly disclosed for some time by the vendor/discoverer), an ID like CVE-2019-12345 is assigned to it and its released as part of the CVE Database.
+MITRE reviews this information, and after vulnerability embargo (Embargo of a security issue means that the issue will not be publicly disclosed for some time by the vendor/discoverer), an ID like CVE-2019-12345 is assigned to it and its release as part of the CVE Database.

 The CVE Database does not have risk, fix information, exploit information and so on.
-It contains the nature of the flaw, a short description, some additional analysis (if required), a CVSS score, a CWE ID and some references to third party sites that might have a more detailed explanation of the flaw, like SecurityFocus, or the vendor's website related to the flaw.
+It contains the nature of the flaw, a short description, some additional analysis (if required), a CVSS score, a CWE ID and some references to third-party sites that might have a more detailed explanation of the flaw, like SecurityFocus, or the vendor's website related to the flaw.

 As you probably have realized by now, the CVE list is NOT a comprehensive list of all possible flaws against publicly available software packages.
 Researchers/Attackers may choose to not disclose these flaws, but to sell them to the highest bidder/willing party.